James Webb Space Telescope: Partnership

-Controversy over name
+Naming concerns

 In 2002, NASA administrator (2001–2004) Sean O'Keefe made the decision to name the telescope after James E. Webb, the administrator of NASA from 1961 to 1968 during the Mercury, Gemini, and much of the Apollo programs.

 In 2015, concerns were raised around Webb's possible role in the lavender scare, the mid-20th-century persecution by the U.S. government targeting homosexuals in federal employment.
-In 2022, NASA released a report of an investigation and accompanying evidence, based on an examination of more than 50,000 documents.
-The report found there was no evidence of wrongdoing by Webb either in his time in the State Department or at NASA.
-As a result, NASA did not rename the telescope.
+In 2022, NASA released a report of an investigation, based on an examination of more than 50,000 documents.
+The report found "no available evidence directly links Webb to any actions or follow-up related to the firing of individuals for their sexual orientation", either in his time in the State Department or at NASA.

 Mission goals

 The James Webb Space Telescope has four key goals: